 Internship and Mentorship Programme

-SEPARC gives an opportunity to young and energetic researchers to practice professionally in the field of research and public policy analysis.
+ESEPARC gives an opportunity to young and energetic researchers to practice professionally in the field of research and public policy analysis.
 This is through mentorship and internship programmes for professionals who want to develop their research skills and build careers in their respective fields.
-Internships are either fully funded by SEPARC or the Centre’s partners.
+Internships are either fully funded by ESEPARC or the Centre’s partners.
 Where a programme is funded by a partner, they define the area of focus, duration of the internship, and the researcher’s level of engagement.

 Types of internship categories offered by the Centre are: